-If confirmed, specifically what actions would you take to develop and sustain an open, transparent, and productive relationship between the Senate Armed Services Committee and the OUSD(I&S) and the Defense Agencies under the authority, direction, and control of the USD(I&S)?
+17. If confirmed, specifically what actions would you take to develop and sustain an open, transparent, and productive relationship between the Senate Armed Services Committee and the OUSD(I&S) and the Defense Agencies under the authority, direction, and control of the USD(I&S)?

 I believe that collaborative congressional oversight provides an invaluable perspective on DoD activities that informs better decisions within both branches of government, ultimately making DoD more effective in achieving our common purpose of strengthening our national defense.
 If confirmed, I intend to maintain a routine, continuous, and transparent dialogue with the defense oversight committees to discuss the Department's activities that are subject to their oversight, including defense intelligence, counterintelligence, security, sensitive activities, and other intelligence-related activities.
 I am committed to maintaining open lines of communication with Congress to ensure accurate and consistent information is shared from the OUSD(I&S) and the defense agencies under USD(I&S) authority.
-Through this approach, I will seek to facilitate effective oversight and build mutual trust between DoD and Congress, enabling DoD to obtain legislative authorities and resources necessary for mission success.
+Through this approach, I will seek to facilitate effective oversight and build mutual trust between DoD and Congress, enabling DoD constructive conversations and collaboration on statutory authorities, resource allocation, and oversight.

-If confirmed, will you commit to ensure that this Committee is provided with the notifications required under law, and that any such notification is accurate, complete, and timely?
+18. If confirmed, will you commit to ensure that this Committee is provided with the notifications required under law, and that any such notification is accurate, complete, and timely?

-I am committed to keeping Congress fully and currently informed involving activities that fall under the USD(I&S)'s responsibility under DoD Directive 5143.01, including fulfilling the notification requirements in accordance with 10 U.S.C.
+I am committed to keeping Congress fully and currently informed for all activities that fall under the USD(I&S)'s responsibility under DoD Directive 5143.01, including fulfilling the notification requirements in accordance with 10 U.S.C.
 2723.
-If confirmed, I will ensure such notifications are accurate, complete, and timely.
+If confirmed, I will examine how the OUSD(I&S) supports the USD(I&S) with respect to this responsibility and pursue improvements, as needed, to ensure such notifications are accurate, complete, and timely.